 What does this mean?

-Since Jesus is God in flesh, performed a life of miraculous healings, died and the cross, and was miraculously resurrected three days later, what He taught on issues of doctrine are vastly important.
+Since Jesus is God in flesh, performed a life of miraculous healings, died and the cross, and was miraculously resurrected three days later, what He taught on issues of doctrine is vastly important.
 Since He was God in flesh, whatever He taught is true.
 This means that we can trust the accuracy of the Old Testament Scriptures on issues of history, science, and moral instruction.

 - 1. The word "canon" means basically "rule, standard, or norm."
 In this context, it refers to the accepted books that were in the Jewish Scriptures.
 These books were the standard by which the Jews taught and lived.